Madu-f0r0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Script 6 dispays the the third line of the file iacta
 - Script 7 creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 - Script 8 writes into the file ls_cwd_content the result of the command ls -la
 - Script 10 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+- Script 11 counts the number of directories and sub-directories in the current directory